rust-lang/rust/text/0000-impl-specialization.md

 impl is the more general of the two.

-For the intended desugaring into "inherent traits" to be coherent, we need to determine the items signatures.
+For the intended desugaring into "inherent traits" to be coherent, we need to determine the item signatures.
 To do this, we apply the following test:

 - Suppose an item of the same kind, named `foo`, occurs in two inherent impl blocks for the same type constructor.